 All money you save from reducing your variable expenses should first be used to (1) create an emergency fund with enough money to cover all of your living expenses for six months (one year would be even better); and then (2) pay off all credit card debt.

-Print out a worksheet and make a list of your own ideas on cutting variable expenses while reading the "Ways to Save Money" section.
-Use the calculators listed at right to help you figure out how much you can save.
+Print out a worksheet and make a list of your own ideas on cutting variable expenses.
+Use financial calculators to help you figure out how much you can save.
 In particular, use the generic vs. store brand calculator to find out how much you can save on groceries; the brown bag calculator to find out how much you can save bringing your lunch to work and the periodic spending cost calculator to find out how much you are wasting on things you don't really need.